CVE-2025-7885: Cross Site Scripting in Huashengdun WebSSH

 Technical Analysis

 CVE-2025-7885 is a cross-site scripting (XSS) vulnerability identified in Huashengdun WebSSH versions up to 1.6.2.
 The vulnerability resides in the login page component, specifically in the handling of the 'hostname' and 'port' parameters.
-An attacker can manipulate these parameters to inject malicious scripts that execute in the context of the victim's browser.
-This vulnerability is remotely exploitable without requiring authentication, but it does require user interaction, such as the victim clicking a crafted link or visiting a malicious page that triggers the payload.
+Improper input validation or sanitization allows an attacker to inject malicious scripts into these parameters, which are then executed in the context of the victim's browser when the login page is accessed.
+This vulnerability is remotely exploitable without requiring authentication, and the attacker only needs to trick a user into visiting a crafted URL or interacting with a manipulated login page.
 The CVSS 4.0 base score is 5.3, indicating a medium severity level.
-The attack vector is network-based with low attack complexity and no privileges required.
-The impact primarily affects the integrity of the victim's session and potentially the confidentiality of data accessible through the WebSSH interface, although availability is not impacted.
-The vendor has been contacted but has not responded or issued a patch, and no known exploits are currently observed in the wild.
-The public disclosure of the exploit code increases the risk of opportunistic attacks targeting vulnerable deployments.
+The vector details show that the attack requires no privileges and no user authentication but does require user interaction (UI:P).
+The impact on confidentiality is none, integrity is low, and availability is none, as the primary risk is the execution of malicious scripts that could lead to session hijacking, credential theft, or other client-side attacks.
+The vendor was notified but did not respond, and no patches have been released yet.
+Although no known exploits are currently in the wild, the public disclosure of the exploit code increases the risk of exploitation.

 Potential Impact